mashinori/mio/readme.md

+# note: this project is archived - and it was originally cracked by twonick (repository gone). mc version: 1.21.5

+# archived description below:

 5 months in development, cracked in 5 days

 to use the crack just put both `mio.jar` and `mio-loader.jar` in the mods folder along with fabric api and run.